 Gen. Haftar has increased the LNA’s negotiation position in the complex political landscape by securing and controlling oil fields.
 Amongst other, in September 2016, Haftar took over the “oil crescent”, the Gulf of Sirte, resulting in a 50 % rise of oil exports due to reparations to damaged facilities and stable production conditions – marking a step forward for the Libyan economic state.

 Alongside the HoR, Haftar has sought to undermine the GNA and rejected the UN brokered processes in the country.
 Further, the political landscape complicates further with the introduction of the fact that the NOC and Haftar are on opposing sides in the political divide, but that they are nonetheless seemingly working together in oil exports.

-Closure of ports, blockades of critical oil and gas infrastructure, damage to facilities due to fighting, and shut-down of pipelines are just some of the consequences of the political uncertainty.
+Closure of ports, blockades of critical oil and gas infrastructure, damage to facilities due to fighting, and shut-down of pipelines are just some of the consequences of the Libyan political deadlock.
 Violent battles between various militias have resulted in disruptions in the production and subsequently – a decrease in the amount of oil extracted, processed, and exported.
 Militias use oil fields as a bargain for advantage, causing pipelines to regularly shut down.
-Furthermore, fields fully capable of producing oil has been closed simply due to the political unrest.
-An example of the economic losses caused by the political situation is that the Sharara oil field was closed for two years, just recently reopened in December 2016.
-This field alone has a production capacity of 330,000 barrels a day, a significant proportion of the overall national production capacity.
-Simply put, the country’s oil industry is being used as a playing card in a substantial and complicated political game.
+Furthermore, due to the political unrest fields fully capable of producing oil were closed.